cde-ev/cdedb2/doc/source/Development_Workflows_Deployment.rst

   execute the `cdedb-update.sh <https://tracker.cde-ev.de/gitea/cdedb/cdedb-deploy>`_ script::

-    ssh cde-db2 # replace with your alias from your ssh config sudo cdedb-update.sh
+    ssh cde-db2 # replace with your alias from your ssh config sudo cdedb-deploy-meta-update.sh # if there were changes in the deploy scripts sudo cdedb-update.sh

   Note that to connect to the database in interactive mode, or to run a script,